scottstanie/scottstanie.github.io/_posts/2015-04-30-gps-in-a-nutshell.md

+---
+title: 'GPS In A Nutshell'
+layout: default
+---

 # How does GPS work?

 This is a summary of the ideas behind GPS, and how various parts are implemented.